 The children enjoyed running around the classroom looking for the items on their list then stopping to put a mark by each item.

 I decided that this activity was worth trying again during the school year.
 The activity could be modified to “I spy the color ___” or “I spy things that start with the letter ____”.
 Yes, I am going to have to get busy and make up a few more checklists:)

-I also realized that this activity would be a great “back to school” activity as it could be used to introduce the children to the classroom and where things are around their school.This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+I also realized that this activity would be a great “back to school” activity as it could be used to introduce the children to the classroom and where things are around their school.This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!

 Subscribe to receive the latest Teach Preschool blog posts by email...